 Contextual AI Asset COMMODITY PRICE FORECASTING TOOL

 A multinational automobile giant based in Europe, regarded as one of the biggest producers of premium cars was looking at employing a data-driven approach to forecasting commodity prices.
-The client’s procurement and supplier quality team forecasted the price of commodity and used it for budget planning and vendor negotiations for the subsequent years.
-The team used qualitative or judgmental techniques to forecast the price of commodity.
+The client’s procurement and supplier quality team forecasted the prices of commodities and used it for budget planning and vendor negotiations for the subsequent years.
+The team used qualitative or judgmental techniques to forecast the prices of commodities.
 They made educated guesses based on intuition, knowledge and experience.
-High volatility in the price of commodities due to different factors like the exchange market, political and geographical events lead to a lot of planning inefficiency and budget gaps.
+High volatility in the prices of commodities due to different factors like the exchange market, political and geographical events lead to a lot of planning inefficiency and budget gaps.
 The client wanted to seek a data-driven approach to forecast the commodity prices.

 The automobile industry, much like many other industries, has felt the pinch from rising commodity prices.
 The intermingling and co-dependencies of multiple global factors puts commodity markets in an extremely delicate position worldwide, where a landmark decision, a calamity or an unpredicted event is all it takes for ripple effects to translate to fluctuations in commodity markets.
 The resulting price fluctuations are especially problematic for businesses – as volatile market dynamics deliver a hard blow to procurement budgets.
 With raw materials, like steel, glass, aluminium, plastic rubber etc. accounting for nearly half of automobile manufacturing costs in the past, it has grown essential to foresee price forecasts, even in the event of sudden commodity market movements.
 Inaccurate forecasts can translate to steep costs for businesses, which cannot be entirely transferred or passed on to consumers.
 It becomes essential for businesses and specifically procurement leaders to have an accurate forecasting tool that can predict movements in the commodity market, ahead of time.